 When the bettas are ready for breeding, it’s best to feed them live food like live bloodworms or brine shrimp.
 You can also feed them roaches, worms, and other insects.
-It’s also a good idea to purchase these insects from a pet store to avoid the chemicals, dirt, and bacteria that wild insects could be carrying.
+It’s also best to not try to capture these on your own, since they could have chemicals, dirt, and bacteria that wild insects could be carrying.
 If live food is not available, you can also purchase frozen brine shrimp or bloodworms.

 It’s time to introduce the pair

 After a few days of eating live food together, it’s time to introduce the pair.
 Try getting them to see each other but don’t push them close or they might start fighting.
 When introducing them, it’s necessary that you make the pair see each other.
 Make the male see the female from a distance and keep it that way for a few days.
 One method is to put a transparent divider in the breeder tank and introduce the pair in there.
 Some breeders often introduce the pair by putting one in a plastic cup so that the other could see it properly.
 Don’t do this for long because that cup betta is stuck in such a small place.
 Try whatever you can to introduce the pair from a distance until they get together properly.

 Observe them closely

 Now that you’ve made them see each other, you have to observe them for a few days to see if they fit together.
 If they seem interested in each other, only then remove the divider.
 A sign of interest is if the male shows off displaying his fins while swimming around and the female displays vertical lines on her body and angles her head down submissively.
 If you see those signs, it’s okay to let them get close.
 If they try to attack each other through the divider, it’s better to get them away from each other and try again later or try this with another pair.